topk¶

 topk 100

-Select the top 100 groups using the default rank method: sorting by the first suitable numeric field, or by all the group identifiers when no suitable numeric field is found.
+Select the top 100 groups using the default ordering method: sorting by the first suitable numeric field and all the group identifiers, or only by all the group identifiers when no suitable numeric field is found.
 Primary key columns are used here as default group identifiers.

 topk 100, group_by(clusterUid, namespace)